edannenberg/kubler/bb-dock/nginx-proxy/README.md

 For security reasons the conf container is separated from the nginx container because [docker-gen][] requires the host's docker socket.
 Check the nginx-proxy-conf documentation for more details.

-Finally to use the proxy container pass VIRTUAL_HOST and VIRTUAL_PORT ENV to containers you wish to proxy:
+Finally to use the proxy container simply pass VIRTUAL_HOST and VIRTUAL_PORT ENVs to containers you wish to proxy:

     $ docker run -d \
         -e VIRTUAL_HOST=foo.void \